Mary Lynne Jones | Physical Therapist

 - Recovery from/prevention of knee and hip joint replacements

 - Balance re-education

-Alzheimer’s/Dementia treatment and prevention strategies using exercise programs and craniosacral therapy (specific to the brain).
+Alzheimer’s/Dementia treatment and prevention strategies using exercise programs, sensory enrichment therapy and craniosacral therapy (specific to the brain).